 3) If you think you may default on a payment, always try to reach an agreement with the creditor.

 4) Check your credit report regularly and ask for any potential errors to be recorded.

-If you were unaware that you had received a CCJ, but have noticed the record on your credit file, the court which made the judgment will be able to provide the various details needed for you to arrange payment.
+If you were unaware that you had received a CCJ, but have noticed the record on your credit file, the court which made the judgment would be able to provide the various details needed for you to arrange payment.

-How to avoid a County Court Judgement
+How to Avoid a County Court Judgement